Monmouth County, New Jersey

 What is the first thing to automate?

-The process staff already complain about weekly.
-That is usually where the payoff is easiest to prove.
+The repeatable job staff already complain about weekly.
+That is where the payoff is easiest to prove.